-It’s no secret that preparing for a competitive entry exam is not easy.
+It’s no secret that GAMSAT is hard and that preparing for GAMSAT using GAMSAT preparation courses helps many students looking to take the exam.
 This is particularly true for the Graduate Australian Medical School Admissions Test, the entrance exam for medical aspiring students.
 It is always very stressful for students who have to prepare for this test.
 How can I prepare?
 What type of questions would be asked?
 How high do I need to score?
 All these questions just fill your mind.

 Today we are here to brief you about this exam with everything you need to know about it.
 We understand that the GAMSAT is not an easy task so we will try to put things in a simplified manner.
 One thing we would like to say is aim at having a thorough understanding of the exam before you start.
 Once you build the basic skills to a sufficiently high level everything becomes simpler.
 So, come let’s have a look.